Juan-Jones/earnonlinemoney/content/blog/make-money-on-craigslist.md

 draft: false
 ---

 Craigslist is more than just a place to find used furniture or rent an apartment.
 It’s a treasure trove of opportunities to make money on CL by selling items you no longer need, offering services, or even flipping goods for profit.
 With its vast audience and easy-to-use platform, Craigslist can be a goldmine.
 In this post we will explore the secrets to buying, selling and trading on CL.
-Here’s **how to make money on Craigslist**, step-by-step.
+Here’s *how to make money on Craigslist*;

 ## How to Make Money on Craigslist